IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-35.md

   - Cluster URL: https://kubernetes.default.svc
   - Namespace: openshift-gitops

-After the Argo CD App `argocd` is created, select the App from the Argo CD UI to view the toplogy of all of the resources.
+After the Argo CD App `argocd` is created, select the App from the Argo CD UI to view the topology of all of the resources.

 ### Storage Considerations

-If your OpenShift cluster already has a supported default storageclass configured then skip this step.
+If your Red Hat OpenShift cluster already has a supported default storageclass configured then skip this step.

-In this tutorial, we are using Ceph just for demonstration purpose.
+In this tutorial, we are using Ceph storage for demonstration purpose.
 You must use a supported storage.
 For more information about supported storage, see [Storage Considerations](https://www.ibm.com/docs/en/cloud-paks/cloud-pak-watson-aiops/3.5.0?topic=requirements-storage-considerations).

-For deploying on AWS, the EFS(Amazon Elastic File System) can be used for persistant storage.
-Please refer to [AWS EFS guide](https://docs.aws.amazon.com/efs/latest/ug/getting-started.html) for details.
+For deploying on AWS, EFS (Amazon Elastic File System) can be used for persistent storage.
+For more information, see [AWS EFS guide](https://docs.aws.amazon.com/efs/latest/ug/getting-started.html) in the AWS documentation.
 You can also follow the [example of AWS EFS configuration instruction](aws-efs-config-example.md)

-From Argo CD UI, click `NEW APP` and input parameters as follows for Ceph and then click `CREATE` button.
+From the Argo CD UI, click `NEW APP`, input the following parameters for Ceph, and then click the `CREATE` button.

 - GENERAL
   - Application Name: ceph